Chaosinflesh/Hokohoko/Documentation/source/index.rst

    because of the influential work of Yao & Tan (2000) [3]_.
 Prior to their work, the standard to beat was **Buy-and-Hold** (a correlation of the **Efficient Market Hypothesis (EMH)** and its corollary, the **Random Walk** of the markets), with nearly all research showing ANNs significantly inferior to Buy-and-Hold for foreign exchange prediction.
-However, Yao & Tan claimed their ANN actually beat an **ARIMA** predictor with perfect foresight - a predictor that had never been proven to beat B&H itself.
+However, Yao & Tan claimed their ANN actually beat an **ARIMA** predictor with perfect foresight---a predictor that had never been proven to beat B&H itself.
 Despite this, and claiming

       *'Now that ANNs beat Buy-and-Hold ... [we are justified not to test against it]'*